-Most of his indoor pieces are smaller than 12 inches tall to fit on the average shelf.
-They are cast in bronze or Jesmonite – a water based resin – with added marble, slate, bronze, iron or pigment dyes.
-This material when set is very hard and can filed and polished.
+The work is cast in bronze, bronze resin or Jesmonite – a water based resin – with added marble, slate, bronze, iron or pigment dyes.